 - converse in a meaningful way

 - work in a meaningful way, whether on one’s own or as part of a team

 - focus on a guided path with positive thought patterns and visualisations to help develop ways of helping my/yourself

 - I also use it to gain a vast amount of inspiration for art, writing, business, and any area of life really.
 When I just relax, clear my mind of dross, and open it to the wider universe, inspiration floods in!

-We can relax, appreciate, and become more positive by learning new ideas and through repeating patterns.
-We can even locate issues in the body and reasons for them and how to help solve these, by gently giving our attention to the body, and we can help it to heal too.
+We can relax, appreciate, and become more positive by learning new ideas and through repeating positive patterns.
+We can even locate issues in the body and reasons for them and how to help solve these, by gently giving our attention to the body; and we can help it to heal too.
 Of course we need to eat & drink right, exercise, sleep well etc too!
 Focus on some areas such as the body can tend to make us realise we need to focus on areas such as nutrition as well – be kind to all parts of ourselves – mental, physical, emotional, and spiritual.
-I’m a holistic therapist already so I have many ways of helping people towards overall well-being, and helping them towards mindfulness helps them immensely in all areas.
+I’m a holistic therapist already so have many ways of helping people towards overall well-being, and helping them towards mindfulness can certainly help immensely in all areas.

 I encourage people to be mindful in other ways too – to notice the small beautiful things around them say when they are walking to work, to appreciate the good things they do have in their lives, their friends and families, their skills and personal qualities, their opportunities.